susam/uncap/README.md

     Windows system.
  4. Disable key mappings easily by stopping Uncap.
  5. It is a single-file executable.
 It is very lightweight.
-The executable is only about 82 KB in size.
-It occupies about 1 MB or less of memory, and negligible CPU while running.
+The executable is only about 100 KB in size.
+It occupies less than 1 MB of memory and negligible CPU while running.

 There are several other methods and tools available on Windows to map one key to another.
 But none of them seem to have all five features